ad0ll/chainlink-functions-marketplace/contracts/README.md

 ### Fund an existing subscription with 1 LINK and authorize FunctionsManager as consumer

-test-network is set to the correct value below
+test-network should point to the key in network-config.js, so below, polygonMumbai is correct (even though the network name in hardhat is mumbai)

 ```bash
 npx hardhat create-subscription --functions-manager $FUNCTIONS_MANAGER_ADDR --test-network polygonMumbai --subscription-id 941  --network $HARDHAT_NETWORK